iman-clin/IWR6843AOP_EVM/README.md

 Recover the data contained in `.csv` files of a user-specified class, processes them and display the corresponding Range/Azimuth heatmaps.

+***CNN realtime files :***

+- **CNN_Doppler_realtime :**\
+ Read and parse the data from the sensor to do real-time class prediction using a pre-trained model.
+This code will display an application window featuring a color display, each color corresponds to a class detection.
+This code should be used with a Doppler 3D CNN and config file Doppler only.

+- **CNN_Doppler_Azimuth_realtime :**\
+ Same purpose but meant to be used with a pre-trained 3D CNN for class prediction on moving features (Doppler: presence or non-presence detection).
+And a pre-trained 2D CNN for class prediction on static features (Azimuth: Object moved or room in idle configuration).
+This code should be used with a Doppler 3D CNN and an Azimuth 2D CNN and config file Doppler_Azimuth

+- **CNN_Cat_realtime :**\
+ Same purpose as Doppler Azimuth realtime but meant to be used with a pre-trained 2D CNN using as feature the concatenation of Doppler and Azimuth heatmaps.
+Not reliable for now even though the CNN training goes well.

+- **CNN_Doppler_Azimuth_realtime_lowpower :**\
+ Same purpose as Doppler Azimuth realtime but use a low power configuration of the sensor.
+If the detected class corresponds to no presence and a room untouched, the sensor is put in sleep mode for a random amount of time between 1 and 5 seconds.
+This should lower the power consumption and max the sensor lifespan in order to achieve class detection on a long period of time.
+This code needs a sensor flashed with the custom firmware avalaible in the binaries dir of this repository in order to work properly (modifies the idlePowerCycle and adds the resetDevice CLI commands)

 ---

 ### Jupyter Files